inariksit/cclaw-zettelkasten/sumo.md

 >      (subclass ReligiousFigure Celebrity)
 >      (instance Celebrity SocialRole)
 > This is an example of bad design of the ontology that should be overcome in the translation to GF, as it is not possible in a type system that something could be both a type and an instance of a type.

+[^1]: Example formulations from Enache (2010) [Reasoning and Language Generation in the SUMO Ontology](http://publications.lib.chalmers.se/records/fulltext/116606.pdf):   "[…] Axioms that specify the behaviour of relations and the connections between various concepts."; "SUMO axioms […] are of two kinds: simple and quantified formulas."